cerbos/cerbos-aws-lambda/README.md

 ```

 ### Create AWS Lambda function
-You can create AWS Lambda function referencing the published image with any tool.
-Alternatively you can use the provided template `sam.yml`.
-For latter option please replace <repositoryUri> with the value you saved in the previous step.
+You can create an AWS Lambda function referencing the published image with any tool.
+Alternatively, you can use the provided template `sam.yml`.
+For the latter option, please replace <repositoryUri> with the value you saved in the previous step.
 The template exposes these environment variables.
 - BUCKET_URL - the URL of the S3 bucket where Cerbos policies are stored.
 - BUCKET_PREFIX - optional prefix for the S3 bucket.
-- CERBOS_LOGGING_LEVEL - Cerbos logging level, defaults to INFO.
+- CERBOS_LOGGING_LEVEL - Cerbos logging level.
+It defaults to INFO.

-To publish the function run the following command:
+To publish the function, run the following command:
 ```shell
 make publish-lambda
 ```

-The command will create an AWS Lambda function as part of the stack called `$CERBOS_STACK_NAME` (if unsetted, defaults to `Cerbos`).
-The stack will also create an API Gateway resources and IAM role for the function.
-Make sure the role has the necessary permissions to access the S3 bucket (or other policy storage you might use).
+The command will create an AWS Lambda function as part of the stack called `$CERBOS_STACK_NAME` (if unset, defaults to `Cerbos`).
+The stack will also create API Gateway resources and an IAM role for the function.
+Ensure the role has the necessary permissions to access the S3 bucket (or other policy storage you might use).